g1eny0ung/hugo-theme-dream/docs/pages/params-configurations.md

 ### jsDate

-Use [Luxon](https://moment.github.io/luxon/index.html) to replace the built-in [.Format](https://gohugo.io/functions/format/) function.
+Use [Luxon](https://moment.github.io/luxon/index.html) to replace the Hugo built-in [.Format](https://gohugo.io/functions/format/) function.
 This allows you to define the time format more flexibly.

 You may not want to use this param if you want the final date is generated at compile time.
-After setting this param, the date will output as an [RFC3339](https://en.wikipedia.org/wiki/ISO_8601) format and all rest format operations will be executed after the page is loaded.
+After setting this param, all dates will output as an [RFC3339](https://en.wikipedia.org/wiki/ISO_8601) format and all rest format operations will be executed after the page is loaded.

 For how to define the format, see below.